Nuffield College Information Technology Rules and Regulations

 - Devices running Microsoft Windows must have the latest critical/security updates installed, and must configure Windows/Microsoft Update to do so automatically.

 - Apple devices should have updates set to run automatically.

 If you are using your own computer on the Nuffield network, you must have knowledge of the local administrator password.
-It is very important that the password is not set to 'password' or left blank.
+It is very important that passwords have been changed from original/defaults and are not set to anything easily guessable.

 Software use (Rules for software use and purchasing)